MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.fr-fr/Instructions/06-design-report-in-power-bi-desktop.md

 ---
 lab:
-  title: Concevoir un rapport dans Power BI Desktop, partie 1
+  title: "Concevoir un rapport dans Power\_BI Desktop, partie\_1"
   module: Module 7 - Create Reports
-ms.openlocfilehash: 426892501790aaecbe21ed2e7f9161c4490c9e3b
-ms.sourcegitcommit: 9ea1e7e21b9b3c718030c94b1693d153a2010ec7
-ms.translationtype: HT
-ms.contentlocale: fr-FR
-ms.lasthandoff: 06/29/2022
-ms.locfileid: "146650214"
 ---

 # <a name="design-a-report-in-power-bi-desktop-part-1"></a>**Concevoir un rapport dans Power BI Desktop (partie 1)**

-**La durée estimée de ce labo est de 45 minutes.**
+**La durée estimée pour effectuer ce tutoriel est de 45 minutes.**

-Dans ce labo, vous allez créer un rapport de trois pages.
-Vous publierez ensuite ce rapport dans Power BI, puis vous l'ouvrirez et interagirez avec lui.
+In this lab you will create a three-page report.
+You will then publish it to Power BI, whereupon you will open and interact with the report.

 Dans ce labo, vous allez découvrir comment :